Chapter 30: “Amphoterrible”

 After the first week of hospitalization, I was told that I was a pleasant patient; I never made a commotion, was absurdly polite, and most importantly, did what I was told.

 I was also commended over the course of my various treatments about how well my body was reacting to the chemotherapy.
-Sure, I had the requisite nausea, lack of hunger, and hair loss, but overall, the astounded nurses and doctors reassured me that I had had it better than most of the kids they had treated.
+Sure, I had the requisite amount of nausea, lack of hunger, and hair loss, but overall, the astounded nurses and doctors reassured me that I had had it better than most of the kids they had treated.

 In my short experience with life, when you had tempted fate like that, it was bound to strike like a viper in retaliation.
 I’m sure that the Gods decided that they were being too easy on me anyway; it was time for something “fascinating.”